De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we have proposed the ESP-MedSAM framework for universal medical image segmentation.
-Specifically, The MMDKD strategy has been introduced to distil the knowledge from the foundation model to a modality controller and a modality controller to create a semi-parameter sharing image encoder for discriminative feature generation.
-Then, SPPG has been devised to automatically produce a set of high-quality patch prompts for assisting segmentation decoding.
-Finally, QDMD has customized a specific segmentation workflow for each modality.
-Extensive experiments have demonstrated that ESP-MedSAM has lower computational complexity than the standard SAM and outperforms SOTA task-specific architectures and lightweight SAMs in diverse medical imaging segmentation tasks, exhibiting superior zero-shot generalization and universal capabilities.
+In this paper, we have proposed the De-LightSAM framework for universal medical image segmentation.
+Specifically, the DC-Encoder has been introduced with a modality controller to generate discriminative features for diverse medical modalities while maintaining computational efficiency.
+Then, SP-Generator has been designed to automatically produce high-quality dense prompt embeddings for guiding segmentation decoding, eliminating the dependency on manual annotations.
+Moreover, QM-Decoder has established independent decoding channels for each modality, preventing cross-modal knowledge interference and enhancing modality-specific performance.
+Finally, the MDKD strategy has been devised to distill both common and domain-specific knowledge from foundation models to our lightweight architecture, unleashing generalization potentials.
+Extensive experiments have demonstrated that De-LightSAM achieves significantly lower computational complexity than the standard SAM and outperforms state-of-the-arts across diverse medical imaging segmentation tasks, exhibiting superior domain generalization capabilities.

+\begin{IEEEbiography}[{ }]{Qing Xu} received the B.Sc. degree from the University of Lincoln, Lincoln, UK, in 2021, the M.Sc. degree from the University of Hong Kong, Hong Kong SAR, in 2023.
+He is currently pursuing the Ph.D. degree with the University of Nottingham Ningbo China, Zhejiang, China.
+His research interests include medical image analysis, computer vision, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jiaxuan Li}received the B.Sc. degree from the University of New South Wales, Sydney, Australia, in 2021, the M.Sc. degree from the University of New South Wales, Sydney, Australia, in 2022.
+He is currently pursuing the Ph.D. degree with the University of Nottingham Ningbo China, Zhejiang, China.
+His research interests include medical image analysis, self-supervised Learning, computer vision, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiangjian He} (Senior Member, IEEE) received his Ph.D. degree from the University of Technology Sydney, Australia, in 1999.
+He is currently the Chair Professor of Computer Science and Technology and the Director of the Computer Vision and Intelligent Perception Laboratory in the University of Nottingham Ningbo China.
+His research interests include image processing, pattern recognition, computer vision, medical image segmentation and classification, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chenxin Li} received the B.Sc. degree from Xiamen University, China in 2019, the M.Sc. degree from the Xiamen University, China in 2022.
+He is currently pursuing the Ph.D. degree with the The Chinese University of Hong Kong, Hongkong SAR.
+His research interests include medical image analysis, computer vision, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Fiseha Berhanu Tesema} received his Ph.D. from the University of Electronic Science and Technology of China in 2020.
+Since May 2023, he has been serving as an Assistant Professor at the School of Computer Science, Faculty of Science and Engineering, University of Nottingham Ningbo China.
+His research interests include medical image analysis, artificial intelligence, visual perception, computer vision, machine and deep learning, human–robot interaction, and multimodal fusion. \end{IEEEbiography}